State Aid for Library Construction Program

 Early closeout

-Libraries may submit closeout documentation as soon as:
+Libraries may submit closeout documentation once:

-- All work is complete.
+- All approved work is complete.

 - All invoices are paid.